emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 The upgrade of legacy devices with eco-designed components can be separate in 2 categories:

- * "Simple" update : The adaptation is simple, a card is 'just' replaced with another one which consume significally less power by itself when running and which required less ressources during its manufacturing and its deployment.
+ * "Simple" update : The adaptation is simple, a card is 'just' replaced with another one which consumes significally less power by itself when running and which required less ressources during its manufacturing and its deployment.

  * "Complex" update: The replacement of the component requires the adding or the update of software components to enable dynamic power consumption.

 # Simple Update

-Such deployment can started immediatly as there is no dependency on management solutions.
-In addtion assessement of environmental and power gains can be done manually from the datasheets of the manufacturer.
+Network operators update their device since decades.Such deployment can started immediatly as there is no dependency on management solutions.
+In addition assessement of environmental and power gains can be done manually from the datasheets of the manufacturer.

 Nevertheless, in a way to scale, inventory requires to distinguish legacy devices which include eco-designed components and these components inside the device.